Land cover & change — ESA WorldCover v200 (2021)¶

 from pyramids.dataset import Dataset as PyramidsDataset

-from earthlens.gee import GEE, Catalog
+from earthlens.gee import Catalog

 OUT_DIR = Path('out') / 'land-cover-change'